Luno's position on Bank of Indonesia statement

 Ban: Digital currencies as payment mechanism

 First, BI has affirmed that digital currencies are “not allowed to be used for payment in Indonesia”.
 The Indonesian Rupiah (IDR) is the only means of payment that may be used and accepted by individuals and businesses conducting transactions within Indonesia.

 Luno acknowledges the BI statement and urges our Indonesian customers not to use any digital currencies as a means of payment.
-In addition, Luno no longer offers merchant API in Indonesia: this removes a means by which businesses could accept digital currency as a means of payment.
-We also do not allow businesses in Indonesia to register for an account with Luno, only individuals.
+Luno no longer offers merchant API in Indonesia: this removes a means by which businesses could accept digital currency as a means of payment.
+We only allow individuals in Indonesia to open an account, not companies.

 The use of Bitcoin for payments has reduced over the past year, in Indonesia and elsewhere in the world.
-This could be due to the increased network activity and transaction fees associated with Bitcoin payments, and/or the fact that many people treat Bitcoin as a long-term asset, rather than a currency for day-to-day transactions.
+This could be due to the increased network activity and transaction fees.
+Or the fact that many people treat Bitcoin as a long-term asset, rather than a day-to-day currency.

 Warning: Risk of ownership of digital currencies

 The BI statement also warns that “ownership of virtual currency is highly risky and loaded with speculations”.